MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/hyper-v-virtual-switch/Create-Security-Policies-with-Extended-Port-Access-Control-Lists.md

 author: jamesmci
 ---
 # Create Security Policies with Extended Port Access Control Lists

+>Applies To: Windows Server Technical Preview

-This topic provides information about  extended port Access Control Lists (ACLs) in Windows ServerÂ® 2016 Technical Preview.
+This topic provides information about  extended port Access Control Lists (ACLs) in Windows Server® 2016 Technical Preview.
 You can configure extended ACLs on the Hyper-V Virtual Switch to allow and block network traffic to and from the virtual machines (VMs) that are connected to the switch via virtual network adapters.

 This topic contains the following sections.